-A useful feature of Windows is being able to connect to your desktop from another location to remotely manage your computer.
-While this functionality is native in Windows 7 and previous versions, it is not supported by default in many Linux distributions, including Ubuntu.
-However, using any of the tools available, you can connect to a Windows remote desktop with ease.
+A useful feature of Windows is being able to connect to your Desktop from another location to remotely manage your computer.
+While this functionality is native in Windows, it is not supported by default in many Linux distributions, including Ubuntu.
+However, you can connect to a Windows remote desktop, if you are willing to use third-party tools found in the Ubuntu Software Center.
 This tutorial will show how.

-Step 1: Enable Remote Connections for Windows 7
+Step 1: Enable Remote Desktop Connections on your Windows PC

-In order to allow other computers to connect remotely to your Windows 7 computer, you need to enable the Remote Desktop functionality.
-To learn how to do this, check out this tutorial: Enabling Remote Desktop Connections in Windows 7.
+In order to allow other computers to connect remotely to your Windows computer, you need to enable the Remote Desktop Connection feature.
+To learn how to do this, read this tutorial: How to Enable Remote Desktop Connections in Windows 7 & Windows 8.

 Step 2: Install a Remote Desktop Client - Our Choice: Remmina Remote Desktop Client

 By default, Ubuntu doesn’t come with a remote desktop client which supports the Remote Desktop Protocol (RDP) used by Windows operating systems for remote connections.
 You need to install one of the clients available in the Ubuntu Software Center.